-Routledge would discuss the best available options with the relevant author(s) but would be most likely to proceed with the book in the normal way for a non-OA title.
+Taylor & Francis would discuss the best available options with the relevant author(s) but would be most likely to proceed with the book in the normal way for a non-OA title.

-We will ONLY publish research monographs open access.
+We will ONLY publish research books open access.
 These can be books that are single-authored or that have multiple authors; and can be edited or co-edited collections; but they must fit our standard publishing model for specialist scholarly works.

-Routledge Books Open Access ebooks may be included in our e-collections but customers will not be charged for them.
+Taylor & Francis Books Open Access eBooks may be included in our e-collections but customers will not be charged for them.

 A print version of the book will be made available for customers still wanting to purchase a hard copy of the book.
 Authors may be entitled to royalties on any print sales of the book.

-General proposal submission information can be found at: www.routledge.com/info/authors/
+General proposal submission information can be found at: www.routledge.com/resources/authors/

-There is a list of editorial contacts by subject at: www.routledge.com/info/contacts/
+There is a list of editorial contacts by subject at: www.routledge.com/contacts/editorial

 For general queries, please contact: email@example.com